supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_11_AssignAzureResourceRolesInPrivilegedIdentityManagement.md

 ## Lab scenario

-Azure Active Directory (Azure AD) Privileged Identity Management (PIM) can manage the built-in Azure resource roles, as well as custom roles, including (but not limited to):
+Microsoft Entra ID Privileged Identity Management (PIM) can manage the built-in Azure resource roles, as well as custom roles, including (but not limited to):

 - Owner
 - User Access Administrator